Completion of the mixed unit interval graphs hierarchy: Our results

-Concerning the time complexity, operation 1 can be done in time $O(n+m)$ as in \cite{ethierry}.
-Operation 2 can be done in $O(n^2)$ as shown in \cite{shuchat}.
-Operation 3 takes time $O(n^2)$: we try to close each interval at most once, and trying to closing an interval takes $O(n)$ if we have to shift many intervals, or $O(1)$ (we check only the existence of 4 intervals at specific positions).
-Operation 4 take time $O(n)$, hence the overall complexity is $O(n^2+m) = O(n^2)$ since all the graphs we consider are simple.
+Concerning the time complexity, step 1 can be done in time $O(n+m)$ as in \cite{ethierry}.
+Step 2 can be done in $O(n^2+m)$ as shown in \cite{shuchat}.
+Step 3 takes time $O(n^2)$: we try to close each interval at most once, and trying to closing an interval takes $O(n)$ if we have to shift many intervals, or $O(1)$ (we check only the existence of 4 intervals at specific positions).
+Step 4 and 5 take time $O(n)$, hence the overall quadratic complexity, given the fact that the graphs we deal with are simple. \end{proof}